-“A child with a smartphone or device has no way of understanding ‘what should I be looking at and what should I not?’” said Hendricks.
+“A child with a smartphone has no way of understanding ‘what should I be looking at and what should I not?’” said Hendricks.

 The dangers of sexting and sexploitation were also discussed.
 Sexploitation is when someone receives explicit pictures of a person and uses the pictures to bribe the person into taking more pictures and sending them.

-Hendricks stressed the importance of never sending any kind of explicit pictures over any kind of social media.
+Hendricks stressed the importance of never sending any kind of explicit pictures using any kind of social media.

 “Once an image is on the internet, there is nothing I can do,” said Hendricks.
 “I work for the United States president and the United States government, and we still have the most powerful government in the world.
 Once those pictures go online, though, there is nothing we can do.
 They’re there forever.”